 By Jonathan Allen

-The show is the second-longest continuously held sporting event in the United States, after the Kentucky Derby horse race.
+The 138th annual show, which will be televised, is the second-longest continuously held sporting event in the United States after the Kentucky Derby.

 - Hobbies & Personal Activities